LeeBRogers/arch-install-guide/README.md

 ### Optional

-These are just a collection of optional tweaaks that the majority of users may not need or use.
+These are just a collection of optional tweaks that the majority of users may not need or use.

 ### Install Missing Firmware
 Although the missing firmware is not needed in most cases, you can install them to remove the warning messages when regenerating the `initramfs`: